darwinia-network/kubevali/README.md

 There're 2 methods deploying kubevali on Kubernetes.

 1. Build you own chain node image and add kubevali into the image.
 2. Run kubevali as a `initContainer` first, copy the binary into a `emptyDir` volume, and override the container entrypoint to kubevali by setting Pod `.spec.containers[].command`.
-Check out [./example](example/) for the full example of this method.
+Check out [./deploy/manifests](deploy/manifests/) and [./example](example/) for the full example.

 ### Watchlog